sclgo/usqlgen/README.md

 Information commands, schema exploration, and autocomplete will continue to work if the fork remains compatible enough with the original.

-For example, the author of `usql` created a SQL driver [github.com/kenshaw/go-impala](https://github.com/kenshaw/go-impala), fork of the abandoned Apache Impala driver currently used in `usql` - [github.com/bippio/go-impala](https://github.com/bippio/go-impala).
+For example, one of the authora of `usql` created a SQL driver [github.com/kenshaw/go-impala](https://github.com/kenshaw/go-impala), fork of the abandoned Apache Impala driver currently used in `usql` - [github.com/bippio/go-impala](https://github.com/bippio/go-impala).